weip2008/LearnTorch/gru/doc/gru.md

   - [Output](#output-2)

 ## Todo
-1. change trainning data format
+1. ~~change trainning data format~~
 2. send Test output to a file for future reference
+3. read output prediction data, find out accuracy
-3. all global variables should read from a configuration file
+4. all global variables should read from a configuration file
-4. clean code make all definitions at begining
+5. clean code make all definitions at begining
-5. use class
+6. use class
-6. get rid of zigzagplus1.py
+7. get rid of zigzagplus1.py
-7. optimize Debug
+8. optimize Debug
-8. optimize logging
+9. optimize logging
+10. read any line of dataset, plot it on screen
+11. separate plot function from data process code

 ## Generate Dataset